Internship Opportunities at the JECTF

-The JECTF and NIL internships provide an opportunity for UA graduate and undergraduate students to conduct career exploration and build a record of experience in the criminology and criminal justice fields.
-The internship is now divided into two internship tracks: the digital forensic task force (JECTF) track, and the network intrusion lab (NIL) track.
-Both internship tracks will be held under the same course number (CC 395 for undergraduate students).
+Internships at the JECTF provide an opportunity for UA graduate and undergraduate students to conduct career exploration and build a record of experience in the criminology and criminal justice fields.
+The internship is divided into two tracks: the digital forensic (DF) track and the network intrusion lab (NIL) track.
+Both internship tracks are held under the same course number (CC 395 for undergraduate students).

 The network intrusion lab (NIL) track is particularly beneficial for students interested in matters of cybersecurity, network intrusion, and malware forensics.
 NIL interns will work closely with cyber criminologists to conduct a number of assignments and studies related to log analysis, honeypot/net construction and implementation, and Tor criminality (among others).